 In 2009, following the resignation of conductor Catrin Williams, Persain was very fortunate to gain the services of Anne Wheldon as its new Musical Director.
-Since Anne has taken over the choir has improved steadily and enjoys an excellent reputation.
-Changes have taken place, too, regarding Persain's accompanist.
+After Anne took over the choir improved steadily and enjoys an excellent reputation.
 In 2008, David Rees, our accompanist for a number of years, graduated with a First Class Honours degree in Natural Sciences from Girton College, Cambridge, to study medicine at Swansea University.
 David left the choir in 2010 to concentrate on his medical studies and future career as a General Practitioner, and Persain was pleased to welcome as our new accompanist Catherine Morgan from Rhydyfro.
 In 2014 we were pleased to acquire the services of Owen Morgan, who accompanied us when we sang in Plymouth, and in 2016 were delighted to welcome Tom Howell, who accompanied us on our visit to Enniscorthy in Ireland.

 In 2017 we visited Oxford to sing at the beautiful Christ Church Cathedral, a wonderful experience.
 We held our Annual Concert in June at the recently renovated All Saints' Church in Ammanford, and visited Sheffield, where we sang with the Millhouse Green Male Voice Choir in a concert held at St. John the Baptist Church in Penistone.